branneman/grunt-htmllint-http/readme.md

 [Grunt](http://gruntjs.com/) plugin for html validation, using the [vnu.jar markup checker](https://validator.github.io/).

+_This is grunt plugin only accepts url's as input._ If you want to lint local files, take a look at [grunt-html](https://github.com/jzaefferer/grunt-html).

 ## Getting Started
 Install this grunt plugin next to your project's [gruntfile](http://gruntjs.com/getting-started) with:
 `npm install grunt-htmllint-http --save-dev`